-In this explainer, we will learn how to calculate the common difference, find next terms in an arithmetic sequence, and check if the sequence increases or decreases.
+In this explainer, we will learn how to calculate the common difference in an arithmetic sequence, find subsequent terms in the sequence, and check if the sequence increases or decreases.

 Let’s look at an example.
 Consider this pattern, and count the number of lines for each diagram.